-- Develop and moderate an ongoing, engaging, and meaningful Virtual Learning Community that addresses practitioner's needs for Early School Leaver Transition Program. - Provide quarterly professional development on relevant topics for serving special populations. - Scheduled a combination of on-site and virtual technical assistance visits for all funded programs - Provide guidance and targeted technical assistance for continuous improvement for programs not meeting their ESLTP deliverables. - Include workshops relevant for ESLTP participants at the Forum for Excellence and the Transitions Academy. - Work with the PDN to determine appropriateness and policy recommendations for the new Workplace Skill Measurable Skill Gain announced by OCTAE.
+- Develop and moderate an ongoing, engaging, and meaningful Virtual Learning Community that addresses practitioner's needs for Early School Leaver Transition Program. - Provide quarterly professional development on relevant topics for serving special populations. - Schedule a combination of on-site and virtual technical assistance visits for all funded programs. - Provide guidance and targeted technical assistance for continuous improvement for programs not meeting their ESLTP deliverables. - Include workshops relevant for ESLTP participants at the Forum for Excellence and the Transitions Academy.